知识库 知识库

 # Creating multiple objects of the same class

-The following program creates two objects of the class Patient
+The following program creates two objects of the class Patient and prints the information about them.

-Note that both classes are placed in the same file named PatientDemo.java
+Note that both classes are placed in the same file named PatientDemo.java.

 public class PatientDemo {